KaiYan289/RLpapersnote/README.md

 76. Figures and its captions should be self-contained, especially in appendix where the space is unlimited; put settings and brief conclusion there.

+77. The most important hyperparam for PPO is #update epoch and update interval (# env steps).

 # Useful Linux Debugging Commands